kleelab-bch/FNA/README.md

 * download the MARS-Net from the Github repository https://github.com/kleelab-bch/MARS-Net
 * Follow the instructions in MARS-Net repository for installation and cropping.
 * Then, run the following files in order to train and evaluate the classifier
-    * Segmentation/models/train.py
+    * MARS-Net/models/train.py
-    * Segmentation/models/predict.py
+    * MARS-Net/models/predict.py
-    * Segmentation/models/evaluate_classifier.py
+    * MARS-Net/models/evaluate_classifier.py

-# Training and Evaluation of the Faster R-CNN,
+# Training of the Faster R-CNN,
-* please refer to Tensorflow Object Detection API at https://github.com/tensorflow/models/tree/master/research/object_detection
+* Please refer to documents for Tensorflow Object Detection API at https://github.com/tensorflow/models/tree/master/research/object_detection
+* We used "Faster R-CNN Inception ResNet V2 640x640" downloaded from https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md

 # Evaluation of the box overlaps between ground truth and the predictions
 This section can replicate the figures that are presented in the paper.
 * Download FNA-Net from this repository
-* Run in cmd or terminal based on the user's operating systems (Windows 10 / Ubuntu 16.04)
+* In the command prompt or terminal based on the user's operating systems, run
-  * >evaluation/run_eval.py
+  * \> evaluation/run_eval.py
   * Results will be generated in the evaluation/generated folder
 * Inside run_eval_final function in the run_eval.py,
   * overlay_two_model_overlapped_polygons_over_images function draws bounding box for every follicular cluster classified to be true in the image patch